Group

 This ensures the foundation is solid before adding accountability layers.

-Solution
+Final Solution

 Group Canvas is a live, in-class collaborative note experience designed around presence, structure, and synthesis, all within the GoodNotes canvas.

-Students accept a Group Canvas invite and land on the shared workspace, immediately seeing their group members and the main canvas.
+Students accept a Group Canvas invite and land on the shared workspace.

+They immediately see their group members and the main canvas.
 This establishes context from the start.

-The group starts a focus timer and assigns tasks with clear ownership — set duration, add tasks, assign to individuals or the group, then start.
+The group sets a timer and assigns tasks with clear ownership.

-Each student works in their own tab—visible to the group but protected from editing.
 Presence indicators show who's active (green = online, yellow = idle).

 Research insight: Students prefer working through ideas privately before sharing, while maintaining group awareness.

-Students use comments to coordinate without interrupting each other's flow.
 Comments are anchored to specific work—on tabs or the main canvas—keeping coordination contextual rather than scattered in chat threads.

 All members can see and resolve comments once addressed.

-As students complete their work, they check off tasks and move contributions to the main canvas.
 The flow: mark complete → select key content → add to canvas.
 Contributions appear in real-time as others finish.

 Research insight: "One shared page gets chaotic past 3-4 people"—work stays organized because students synthesize intentionally rather than everyone editing simultaneously.

-An opt-in toggle reveals color-coded authorship when needed.
+An opt-in toggle reveals color-coded authorship when needed

 OFF (default): unified view.
 ON: clear attribution for accountability.

-Research insight: "Visibility encourages participation but creates pressure"—making it opt-in balances both needs.
+Research insight: Visibility encourages participation but creates pressure —making it opt-in balances both needs.
 Teachers can use it for grading, students can verify contributions, without constant social pressure.

 Design Decisions

-Intentional choices were made to balance collaboration effectiveness with user comfort:
+Intentional choices were made to balance collaboration effectiveness with user comfort

 Privacy by Default